Home Page

 The details of the Adam to Arphaxad period can be quite confusing.

-So hopefully the following will help to clarify.
+Hopefully the following will help to clarify.

 Year When Person Yr of Life Extra Son Born Year